MojosBeans100/CI-MS5-loveplants/README.md

 [Back to top](#love-plants)

 # Features
-The section provides an overview of all features found in the website.
+This section provides an overview of all features found in the website.

 ## Homepage